mohit2152sharma/exmpls/javascript-exmpls/notes/numbers.md

   // when result is close to zero from a negative number, returns -zero 1e-1000; // returns -0

-// Division by zero is not an error, It returns Infinity or -Infinity 1 / 0; // returns Infinity
+// Division by zero is not an error, returns Infinity or -Infinity 1 / 0; // returns Infinity
 -1 / 0; // returns -Infinity